NIRCam Imaging Recommended Strategies

 Mind the "dragon"

 Bright sources off the edge of the JWST NIRCam field of view scatter light onto the NIRCam detectors.
 This effect is called dragon's breath.
 The light scatters approximately 200–250 pixels into the field, with an integrated intensity ~1.5% of the total intensity of the scattering star in the long wavelength channel, and ~0.4% in the short wavelength channel.
 To minimize scattered light, keep bright objects out of the avoidance zones, which are approximately 2.5" from the detector edges.
-See the Dragon's Breath article for more details.
+See NIRCam Scattered Light Artifacts for more details.

 Other scattered light and detector features

 Several new scattered light features were discovered during commissioning, and in many cases can be avoided.
-These include claws, wisps, and ginko leaves, and they are described in the NIRCam Instrument Features and Caveats article.
+These include claws, wisps, and ginko leaves, and they are described in NIRCam Known Issues.
 Note that the NIRCam team will evaluate accepted programs to determine if changes are needed to avoid claws and other scattered light features.

-The NIRCam Instrument Features and Caveats article also includes information on detector-level features, such as bad pixels.
-For example, you may need to adjust your target position or increase the number of dithers to avoid a known patch of bad pixels.
+The NIRCam Known Issues article also includes information on detector-level features, such as bad pixels.
+For example, it may be necessary to adjust the target position or increase the number of dithers to avoid a known patch of bad pixels.

 Integration times